foysalit/jekyll-jarme-blog/_posts/2017-07-19-setup_ionic_rails_push_notification.md

 ```
 This installs rpush, initialize rpush with all it's config suitable for rails environment and create the necessary db tables.

 Next, we need to save our FCM auth key as an rpush app entry in our db.
 Now I'm not sure if this is the right place for this bit of code but it seems to work.
-Open up `config/initializers/rpush.rb` filr and add the following lines of code at the end of the file :
+Open up `config/initializers/rpush.rb` file and add the following lines of code at the end of the file :
 ```
 # initializer file may run multiple times but we don't wanna register the app multiple times so first check if it already exists in db and create new one only if it doesn't.
 if (!Rpush::Gcm::App.find_by_name("pushme_droid"))